sfondeur/PokeGuide/README.md

 'PokeGuide' - A project for the midterm exam in the Full Stack Web Development course at RRC.

-A simple pokemon look up that includes the first 7 generations.
+A simple pokemon look up that includes the first 7 generations, styled with the Materialize framework.